gabrimaique/Web-Services-and-Application-Big-Project-/README.md

-# Flask Pubs Management Application
+# Web Services and Application
+Big Project
 This Flask application manages a database of pubs, enabling features such as adding, updating, and deleting pub entries through a web interface and an API.

 ## Initial Setup